 I’ve seen buyers spend ten hours pricing out under $1,000 worth of product to save $12.00.
 When you do the math, they just put their organization upside-down by around $300 in labor alone.

-The building materials supply industry is due for a shakeup, and innovation around purchasing is needed.
+The building materials supply industry is due for a shakeup, and it needs innovation around purchasing.
 In my opinion, it’s one of the (if not THE) most neglected, misunderstood and abused pieces of the construction industry.